Finding the right facade access system for every building

 Following this, I considered stepping into Project Management at a sub-contractor firm however feeling overqualified for this position and I was fortunate enough to be referred to Hoare Lea.
 When I joined, I worked on Vertical Transportation (VT) and Façade Access (FA) projects.
 But, in 2010 I dedicated all of my time to FA and have since been building up our capacity.
 I now work with Simon Russett, Matt Grantham-Hill and Ryan Sharland to develop the great team we have now.

-I am an Associate Director…
+I am an Technical Director…

 …and I lead the FA team.